Vyral/base-template/_posts/2021-08-02-dont-hesitate-in-this-market.md

 {% include excerpt.html %}

 Has hesitation ever cost you money?
-I'll tell you how you can avoid what I call WCS or “Woulda Coulda Shoulda” Syndrome.
+I'll tell you how you can avoid what I call WCS or “Woulda Coulda Shoulda Syndrome."

 Last year, I could have bought an air conditioning unit for my home for $3,800.
 This year, when I went to purchase the same unit, it cost $1,000 more.
 The same thing happens in the housing market.